-The Health Care Decisions Law (2019) addresses the problem that healthcare providers and families face when a patient is too ill to communicate their treatment preferences.
-The introduction of ‘Advance Health Care Directives’ by this Law, commonly known as “living wills”, provides a legal framework to express your wishes regarding medical treatment while you are mentally competent, which should be followed by your physician.
+The Health Care Decisions Act (2022 Revision) addresses the problem that healthcare providers and families face when a patient is too ill to communicate their treatment preferences.
+The introduction of ‘Advance Health Care Directives’ by this law, commonly known as ‘Living Wills’, provides a legal framework to express your wishes regarding medical treatment while you are mentally competent, which should be followed by your physician.

 It is also possible to appoint one or more people as proxies to make medical decisions for you should you become mentally incapable.
 To be legally appointed as a proxy, you must be an adult and satisfy certain principles such as being mentally competent.
 Should the proxy holder die or renounce their duty, and the patient is mentally incompetent, the patient’s doctor automatically becomes the decision maker.
 It is highly recommended that you consult a lawyer to guide you through this process given the potentially serious implications involved for your health and wellbeing.

-The Health Care Decisions Law (2019) prohibits physician assisted suicide.
-The Heath Care Decisions Law (2019) does not affect those who were in palliative care prior to the introduction of this law or the right of a person to receive palliative care.
+The Health Care Decisions Act prohibits physician-assisted suicide and does not affect those who were in palliative care prior to the introduction of this law or the right of a person to receive palliative care.